 It means creating a fixed physical link or a dedicated circuit path between the terminal ends or between two nodes in the network that want to communicate.
 The best example is the dialup (telephone system) which connects together the wired parts to create a single uninterrupted line for each phone call.
 The advantage is that it is less expensive, and its disadvantages are the preparation of the call.
 Protocols used: PPP, ISDN.

 It means transferring packets of data from one device to another network device between switches in particular and the rest of the devices in general.
 One of its advantages is the use of bandwidth effectively, and its disadvantage is the sharing of media over a link.
 Protocols used: X.25, Frame Relay

 Similar to Packet Switch, but uses fixed-length packets, where data is divided into fixed-length cells and then sent over virtual circuits.
 It is best to use voice and data simultaneously, but its cost is high.
 The protocol used: ATM.

 It is the switching of wireless packets using the Internet when establishing a WAN.
 The network address is used to deliver packets.
-Because of security issues, VPN technology should be used.
+Because of security issues, Proxy servers should be used.
 It is cheaper and available worldwide.
 However, it is the least safe.
 Protocols used: VPN, DSL, cable modem, and wireless.